cqchung619/340-assignment/README.txt

 Interrupts:
         A - Creates a new process and adds it to the ready queue.
         S - Snapshot.
-You will be asked for another input: r - Prints the PID of the processes in the ready queue. p - Prints the processes of every printer device queue. d - Prints the processes of every disk device queue c - Prints the processes of every CD/RW device queue (P/D/C)# - Any of the 3 letter and a number will indicate an interrupt.
-This signals the device has completed its task.
+You will be asked for another input: r - Displays the PID of the processes in the ready queue. p - Displays the processes of every printer device queue. d - Displays the processes of every disk device queue c - Displays the processes of every CD/RW device queue m - Displays the frame table and free frame list. j - Displays the job pool.
+ (P/D/C)# - Any of the 3 letter and a number will indicate an interrupt.
+This signals the device
+            has completed its task.
 The process in front of the device queue is moved to the back of the ready queue.

 System Calls:
- (p/d/c)# - Any of the 3 letter and a number will indicate a system call.
+ (p/d/c/)# - Any of the 3 letter and a number will indicate a system call.
 The process in
              front of the ready queue will be moved to the back of the indicated device queue. t - Terminates the current process in front of the ready queue.
 It's resources will be returned to the system.
 EXIT/exit - Exits the program.